Infinite dimensional finitely forcible graphon: Definitions

-Following the framework from \cite{bib-rademacher}, when proving the finite forcibility of a graphon, we give a set of {\em constraints} that uniquely determines $W$ instead of specifying the finitely many subgraphs and their densities that uniquely determine $W$.
-A {\em constraint} is an equality between two density expressions where a {\em density expression} is recursively defined as follows: a real number or a graph $H$ are density expressions, and if $D_1$ and $D_2$ are two density expression, then the sum $D_1 + D_2$ and the product $D_1\cdot D_2$ are also density expressions.
-The value of the density expression is the value obtained by substituting for every subgraph $H$ its density in the graphon.
-As observed in \cite{bib-rademacher}, if $W$ is a unique (up to weak isomorphism) graphon that satisfies a finite set $\mathcal{C}$ of constraints, then it is finitely forcible.
-In particular, W is the unique (up to weak isomorphism) graphon with densities of subgraphs appearing in $\mathcal{C}$ equal to their densities in $W$.
+Following the framework from \cite{bib-rademacher}, when proving that a graphon is finitely forcible, we give a set of {\em constraints} that uniquely determines $W$ rather than listing the finitely many graphs and their densities that uniquely determine $W$.
+A {\em constraint} is an equality between two density expressions, where a {\em density expression} is a formal real polynomial combination of graphs, i.e., a real number or a graph $H$ are density expressions, and if $D_1$ and $D_2$ are two density expression, then the sum $D_1 + D_2$ and the product $D_1\cdot D_2$ are also density expressions.
+A graphon $W$ {\em satisfies} a constraint $D_1=D_2$ if both $D_1$ and $D_2$ are equal when evaluated with each $H$ substituted with $d(H,W)$.
+As it was observed in~\cite{bib-rademacher}, if a graphon $W$ is a unique (up to weak isomorphism) graphon that satisfies a finite set $\mathcal{C}$ of constraints, then the graphon $W$ is finitely forcible.
+In particular, $W$ is the unique (up to weak isomorphism) graphon with densities of graphs appearing in $\mathcal{C}$ equal to their densities in $W$.

-In~\cite{bib-rademacher}, it was also observed that a more general form of constraints, called {\em rooted constraints}, can be used in finite forcibility.
-A subgraph is rooted if it has $m$ distinguished vertices labeled with numbers $1,\ldots, m$.
-These vertices are referred to as roots while the other vertices are non-roots.
+In~\cite{bib-rademacher}, it was also observed that a more general form of constraints, called {\em rooted constraints}, can be used to prove that a graphon is finitely forcible.
+A graph is rooted if it has $m$ distinguished vertices labeled with numbers $1,\ldots,m$; these vertices are referred to as {\em roots} while the other vertices are {\em non-roots}.
 Two rooted graphs are {\em compatible} if the subgraphs induced by their roots are isomorphic through an isomorphism mapping the roots with the same label to each other.
-Similarly, two rooted graphs are isomorphic if there exists an isomorphism mapping the $i$-th root of one of them to the $i$-th root of the other.
+Similarly, two rooted graphs are isomorphic if there exists an isomorphism mapping the $i$-th root of one of them to the $i$-th root of the other; in particular, if two rooted graphs are isomorphic, then they are compatible.

-A {\em rooted density} expression is a density expression such that all graphs that appear in it are mutually compatible rooted graphs.
-The meaning of a rooted density expression is defined in the next paragraphs.